|

 Thermal

-transfer printers have white ribbons - useful for printing
+Transfer printers have white ribbons - useful for printing

 white on a colored background or for double-sided